 When applied to people management in the workplace, the ideas and values identified in Covey’s 7 Habits can transform the workforce.

-Here are the habits of people managers who make an effective impact on the people they manage.
+Here are the habits of highly effective people managers who make an impact on the people they manage.

 1. Promote open communication and active listening